 Takeaway: If you find yourself the change agent in an established organisation, Grant’s keynote (above) offers some techniques on how to gain traction and create momentum around the opportunities you see.

-Opportunities for tech in the health sector are limitless
+in the health sector are limitless

 A poignant panel was Think ‘consumers’ instead of ‘patients’, hosted by Eric Peacock, founder of MyHealthTeams.

 His guest Terrie Livingston, of biotechnology company Biogen, shared her personal story of being a health practitioner and living with MS. She also talked about the importance of companies such as MyHealthTeams – an online network for chronic condition communities, which enables her to connect with people experiencing similar challenges to herself.

 Another of the panel guests talked about the transformation of his healthcare company from a distributor of prescription medication to a customer-focused organisation, reorganising itself around the needs of the individual, not the healthcare system.
 Citing an example of a specific program that connects with customers to ask how they’re feeling instead of discussing whether they require more medication, he said: “Healthcare costs go down by 11% for those chronic illness just by having a conversation once a month.”

 Takeaway: Steve Case, founder of AOL, believes we’re “in a period in which entrepreneurs will vastly transform major ‘real world’ sectors like health, education, transportation, energy, and food – and in the process, change the way we live our daily lives”³.
 Case believes that this transformation of established organisations (including healthcare) will come from smart partnerships with small, nimble startups helping to accelerate the change.